 Working Hour Bank

 The following may be transferred to the working time bank by the employee for each occasion or with the consent of the employee for a limited period:

 - Additional and overtime hours;

-Employees are entitled to a minimum of 2 weeks’ savings per the calendar year in a working time bank.
-However, if the Working Time Bank has been saved for more than 10 weeks, the employee shall be entitled to at least one-fifth of the accumulated working time bank per year.
+Employees are entitled to a minimum of 2 weeks’ savings per calendar year in a working time bank.
+However, if the Working TimeBank has been saved for more than 10 weeks, the employee shall be entitled to at least one-fifth of the accumulated working time bank per year.
 The employee is entitled to cash compensation instead of the time off.
+The employer shall provide leave during the next 6 months at the request of the employee.
 Working Hour Act (Amendment as of Jan 1, 2020) Section 14.